Echeveria Plants indoor Care, Propagation and Common Problems with Solutions

 Sudden leaf loss in Echeveria Plants is due to watering with very cold water.
 Water the plant with water that is at room temperature to avoid shocking this tropical plants.

 The other cause of sudden leaf loss in Echeveria Plants is underwatering.
-Water the plant liberally and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water the plant liberally and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Decrease watering in the cold period to maintain the soil slightly moist but never allow the soil ball to dry out completely.
+Learn more on how to water houseplants the right way.

 Brown leaf tips

 Brown leaf tips in Echeveria Plants are due to underwatering.
-Water the plants thoroughly during the hot season while allowing the top 2-3 in. of soil to dry out between waterings.
+Water the plants thoroughly during the hot season while allowing the top 2-3 inches of soil to dry out between waterings.
+Lessen watering during the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.

 Leaves wilted and discolored

+Wilted and discolored leaves in Echeveria Plants are due overwatering during the cold period.
 Cut down on watering during the cold season to maintain the soil barely moist as growth is minimal at this time.
+In addition, ensure that the pot has a drainage hole and the soil is well-drained to prevent it from getting soggy.

 You liked it?
 Share on social media.